cyb0rg71/Bug-Hunting-Cheatsheet/Web Cache Deception.md

         Map URLs to resources.
         Process delimiter characters.
         Normalize paths.

     3. Craft a malicious URL that uses the discrepancy to trick the cache into storing a dynamic response.
 When the victim accesses the URL, their response is stored in the cache.
 Using Burp, you can then send a request to the same URL to fetch the cached response containing the victim's data.
 Avoid doing this directly in the browser as some applications redirect users without a session or invalidate local data, which could hide a vulnerability.

+## Detecting cached responses

+During testing, it's crucial that you're able to identify cached responses.
+To do so, look at response headers and response times.

+        X-Cache: hit - The response was served from the cache.
+        X-Cache: miss - The cache did not contain a response for the request's key, so it was fetched from the origin server.
+In most cases, the response is then cached.
+To confirm this, send the request again to see whether the value updates to hit.
+        X-Cache: refresh - The cached content was outdated and needed to be refreshed or revalidated.
+    The Cache-Control header may include a directive that indicates caching, like public with a max-age higher than 0.
+Note that this only suggests that the resource is cacheable.
+If you notice a big difference in response time for the same request, this may also indicate that the faster response is served from the cache.